Logarithmic Fulton--MacPherson configuration spaces: Introduction

-The \emph{combinatorial type} of an FM grid expansion records the isomorphism type of the underlying scheme and for each marked point, the label of the component containing it.
+We call $\logFM$ the \emph{logarithmic Fulton--MacPherson configuration space} of $(X,D)$.
+The \emph{combinatorial type} of an \emph{FM grid expansion} records the isomorphism type of the underlying scheme and for each marked point, the label of the component containing it.

-These results generalise the existing constructions by Kim--Sato \cite{KS} and Abramovich--Fantechi \cite{abram_fantechi}.
-While these constructions all use the notion of \emph{expansions}, stemming from the work of Jun Li \cite{junli}, differences remain.
+These results generalise the constructions by Kim--Sato \cite{KS}, and Abramovich--Fantechi \cite{abram_fantechi}.
+While these constructions all use the notion of \emph{expansions}, stemming from the work of Gieseker and Jun Li \cite{gieseker, junli}, differences remain.
 In constructing $\logProd$, Kim--Sato constructed $\logProd$ using the theory of wonderful compactifications, whereas both Abramovich--Fantechi and this paper use an appropriate \emph{stack of expanded degenerations}.

 The stack of expansions also appears in the logarithmic curve counting theories of Maulik and Ranganathan in \cite{logGWexp, MR20, log_enum}.
 When the simple normal crossings divisor $D$ has multiple components, in these papers there are usually many choices of expansions depending on the tropical types of the curves and their maps to $(X,D)$, therefore there is no canonical stack of expansions.
 However, in this paper a \emph{canonical} choice of expansions can be made, and universal weak semistable reduction \cite[Theorem 0.3]{semistable} \cite[Section 3.2]{uni_semistable} enables a neat construction of the stack of expansions.
-We call these canonically chosen expansions \emph{grid expansions}.
+We call these canonically chosen expansions \emph{grid expansions}, as the components of these expansions are $(\PP^1)^k$-bundles arranged in a grid.
 These grid expansions are constructed from a canonical choice of \emph{polyhedral subdivisions} of the tropicalisation of $(X,D)$.

 The construction of $\logFM$ has an interesting feature: when $\logFM$ is given the divisorial logarithmic structure with respect to its boundary divisors, the tropicalisation of $\logFM$ is, by construction, the moduli space of \emph{planted forests} satisfying some conditions.
 See Figures~\ref{fig:forest_div_exp} and \ref{fig:forest_div_fm} for examples of planted forests.
+In particular, when the boundary divisor $D$ is empty, the tropicalisation is the space of \emph{rooted trees}, as described in \cite[Section 2]{FM}.